 Westport, New York 12993

 We own and operate the completely organic Domaine Champlain Orchard (7 acres, 260 apple trees of 9 varieties) in Westport, NY.
-We breed and use American Guinea Hogs as orchard pigs, to clean up underbrush and apple drops under our trees and to keep down insect pest infestation.
-We presently have 15 American Guinea Hogs in residence.
+We breed and use American Guinea Hogs as orchard pigs to clean up underbrush and apple drops under our trees and to keep down insect pest infestation.
+We presently have 14 American Guinea Hogs in residence.
 We are currently phasing out the Guinea Hogs part of our operation.
 The inventory of pigs we are wanting to sell is at https://tinyurl.com/domainechamplain.

 I work in Sports Medicine/Orthopedics now, but I was born and raised on our farm.
 I chose to be different from my older siblings and raise pigs rather than ruminants.
 The docile temperament and smaller size of AGHs makes them fun to raise and not scary like my earlier commercial hogs.
 We brought our first breeding pair home in 2015.
 We sell the best pigs for breeding stock, being careful to have positive identification and accurate complete records for registration, and to procure health certificates if going out of state.
 Our pork customers rave about the tasty meat!
 We sell the whole, live animal and deliver it to the locker to be processed.

 Nathan & Jessica Monroe